EasyEyes/remote-calibrator/README.md

 Get the display width and height in pixels.
 This is just a wrapper of vanilla JavaScript's `window.innerWidth`, `window.screenWidth`, etc.

-Pass `{ value: { displayWidthPX, displayHeightPX, windowWidthPX, windowHeightPX }, timestamp }` to callback.
+Pass `{ value: { displayWidthPx, displayHeightPx, windowWidthPx, windowHeightPx }, timestamp }` to callback.

 #### Measure Screen Size